apache/iotdb/docs/UserGuide/4-Client/5-Programming - TsFile API.md

 If you want to learn more about its mechanism, you can refer to: [wiki page of bloom filter](https://en.wikipedia.org/wiki/Bloom_filter).

 #### configuration
-you can control the false positive rate of bloom filter by the following parameter in the config file `tsfile-format.properties` which located at `/server/src/assembly/resources/conf` directory
+you can control the false positive rate of bloom filter by the following parameter in the config file `iotdb-engine.properties` which located at `/server/src/assembly/resources/conf` directory
 ```
 # The acceptable error rate of bloom filter, should be in [0.01, 0.1], default is 0.05
 bloom_filter_error_rate=0.05